 Currently, there is no scientifically valid test to diagnose non-celiac gluten sensitivity, and research is under way to develop one.
 Celiac experts warn consumers against buying tests from online labs that claim to offer tests for “gluten sensitivity,” “gluten allergy,” “gluten intolerance,” “gluten reactivity” or “gluten cross reactivity,” etc.; these labs may have scientific-looking websites, but the tests are not scientifically validated by research published in peer-reviewed medical journals, the system the medical profession has developed over centuries to protect patients.
 Save your money, your health and your family’s health by approaching diagnosis responsibly.

-For information about non-celiac gluten sensitivity and how to diagnose it by first ruling out celiac disease and then eliminating gluten from the diet to see if symptoms are resolved, we recommend these resources: MassGeneral Center for Celiac Research and Treatment, the University of Chicago Celiac Disease Center eBook and the William K. Warren Center for Celiac Disease at the University of California San Diago.
+For information about non-celiac gluten sensitivity and how to diagnose it by first ruling out celiac disease and then eliminating gluten from the diet to see if symptoms are resolved, we recommend the MassGeneral Center for Celiac Research and Treatment and the University of Chicago Celiac Disease Center eBook.

 The information on this page was adapted from materials published by nonprofit, government and university websites, including: